-The preparation of combined financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts and disclosures.
+The preparation of combined financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts and disclosures.
 Actual results could differ from those estimates.

 NOTE 3 - INVESTMENTS

 The System and Share Plan investment policy is determined by the Board of Trustees.
 The investment of funds shall be in a manner that is consistent with the applicable sections of the City Code as well as State and Federal laws within the allocation percentages as follows: